tbates/tbates.github.io/_posts/2020-10-01-The-plot-thickens-plot(model).markdown

 # "The plot thickens"

-#### This page is not finished.

-This post explains using plot() to produce figures from OpenMx

-You will be used to using `plot` for graphs. umx defines an "S3" function which allows you to do this for RAM models and selected matrix models (mainly twin models).

-At its simplest, you just provide a model, and plot() will create a path diagram.
+If you've used R at all, you'll be used to using `plot` to graph model output. *umx* defines `plot` for RAM models,  and for selected twin models.
+At its simplest, you just provide a model, and plot() will create and display (in Graphviz, or another app) a path diagram.

 ```splus
 selVars = c("mpg", "wt", "disp")